Community celebrates National Law Enforcement Appreciation Day

 FAYETTEVILLE, Ark.
-(KNWA) — On Thursday, January 9, the country celebrates National Law Enforcement Appreciation Day and a local retirement community showed its appreciation.
+(KFTA) — On Thursday, January 9, the country celebrates National Law Enforcement Appreciation Day and a local retirement community showed its appreciation.

 The people from the Grand Village at Clear Creek treated the Fayetteville Police Department to lunch.